Applicants > Resolutions & Policies > Jurisprudence, Ethics and Professionalism Examination Administration Appeals

 Jurisprudence, Ethics and Professionalism Examination Administration Appeals

-This policy outlines how administrative appeals on the Jurisprudence, Ethics and Professionalism exam will be managed.
+This policy outlines how administrative appeals on the Jurisprudence, Ethics and Professionalism exam (the “Exam”) will be managed.
+Such appeals do not apply to the content or methodology of the examination.

 Policy

-An exam candidate may file an appeal based on examination administration conditions that were not resolved to his or her satisfaction before or during the examination.
-Such appeals do not apply to the content or methodology of the examination.
+An Exam candidate may file an appeal based on examination administration conditions that were not resolved to their satisfaction before or during the examination.

 Process